 A chop block is a penalty in football that is called on an offensive player when they block a defensive player, who is engaged with another offensive player, below the thigh.
 The chop block is illegal due to the extreme risk of injury surrounding the move.
 A player will be penalized 15 yards for a chop block.

 A chop block penalty, also known as a high/low double-team block, in football is called if two or more players on the offense (blockers) block the same player on the defense.
 One offensive player will block the defensive player at or below the thigh, while another offensive player will block above the waist.

 A chop block is not called if the defensive player is the one to make first contact with the offensive player.
 Chop blocks are also not called on offensive players if they are actively trying to evade the defensive player.

 The chop block is illegal due to the extreme risk of injury surrounding the move, especially to defensive players and their lower body.
-In 2012, Houston Texans players Brian Cushing was injured due to a chop block in a game against the New York Jets, which sparked a major debate about chop blocks and the danger they pose to the players.
+In 2012, Houston Texans player Brian Cushing was injured due to a chop block in a game against the New York Jets, which sparked a major debate about chop blocks and the danger that they pose to the players.
 Before the 2016 season, chop blocks were legal under certain circumstances, but are now banned.